Sodium Isn't Just for Cramps: How Much You Actually Need (and Why)

 White crust on kit

 No lab test required.
-If you've done a few long runs or rides, you already have the data — it's on your clothes.
+If you've done a few long runs or rides, you already have the data, it's on your clothes.

-One mistake to avoid
+The mistake to avoid

 When people hear "take more sodium," they often follow it with "drink more water."